FreeTAKTeam/FreeTAKServer-User-Docs/docs/FreeTAKHub/WebMap/Installation.md

 ## About webmap
 The webmap provides insights of user presence and COTS shared with everyone.
-Also in his NodeRed version can create certain types of CoT. there are 2 versions of the webmap:
+Also in his NodeRed version can create certain types of CoT.

+There are 2 versions of the webmap:

 1.  webMap NodeRed Flow version
 2.  webMap Compiled version